GeiserX/redis-operator/README.md

 kubectl get secret my-redis-secret -o jsonpath='{.data.password}' | base64 --decode
 ```

-### Check E2E test locally
+### Check working condition locally
-Optionally, you could test the instance locally with `redis-cli`, including more tests on your side:
+Optionally, you could test the instance locally with `redis-cli`, possibly including more tests on your side:
 ```bash
 # port-forward a Redis pod on 6379
 kubectl port-forward deploy/my-redis-deployment 6379:6379 &